 A lot of my past work has covered the teaching of ICT in schools, the professional development of ICT teachers and the opportunities and constraints associated with online discussion.
 I have supervised and continue to supervise many research students in my department and am grateful for the stimulus they give to my research.

 I am also using this site to provide blog posts.
 For the most part these are blogs on topics to do with my work and my interest in learning in its widest sense.
-This is work in progress but I hope my blog will become an eclectic mix of contributions on what has happened and what might be happening in the field of social research and technology .
+This is work in progress but I hope my blog will become an eclectic mix of contributions on what might be happening in the field of social research and technology and how it feels to do academic research .
 You are welcome to comment (or not) on the blogs but please follow normal online etiquette.
 I cannot promise to get back to you on the blog itself.